Our Blog

 Being encouraged to “look on the bright side” can be exhausting and cause people to withdraw.
 This trend can occur in all different settings but can often be challenging in the workplace.
 When someone cannot hold space for thoughts and feelings that are not deemed "happy" or "optimistic", and you feel as though they are only open to hearing about things/engaging in positive conversations— this person may be engaging in toxic positivity*.*

 Toxic positivity is an overly enthusiastic insistence on seeing the bright side of any circumstance, regardless of how dire or distressing it may be.
-While maintaining a positive attitude is generally beneficial, toxic positivity takes this concept to an unhealthy extreme.
+While maintaining a positive attitude is generally beneficial, having a balanced mindset is crucial since toxic positivity takes this concept to an unhealthy extreme.

 The issue with toxic positivity is that it dismisses genuine feelings of sadness, fear, or anxiety, leading to enforced happiness that often masks the true emotional state of a person.
 This emotional masking can suppress and invalidate authentic human emotions, which, in the long run, can result in one feeling misunderstood, alienated, or dismissed.